dharmendra9503/Weather_Application/README.md

 # Weather_Application
-Dynamic weather application created using HTML, CSS, JavaScript, Node.js
+Dynamic weather application created using HTML, CSS, JavaScript, Node.js.
+This application search weather based on city name.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.